 - Air pollution has the same equivalent impact as passive smoking.

 - Particulates are known to contribute to heart disease and lung cancer.

 - Air pollution can affect some individuals who are more vulnerable to harm, including those with heart and lung diseases, (including asthma) children and the elderly.

-Greater details around the health effects of pollution can be found here.
+Greater details around the health effects of pollution can be found on the Defra website.

 What can you do to protect your health?